NAlexH2/HaskellGo/README.md

 This then allowed me to start working on identifying which stones needed to be captured.
 Single stones were trivial in comparison.
+<br></br>

+# File Breakdown
+## Main.hs
+The launching off point for the game.
+Initializes all the data for the game from player stats to the creating an empty board.
+Executes `haskellGo` in **HaskellGo.hs**.

+## GoConsts.hs
+This file utilizes a few unique functions and values that are crucial to the programs performance as the game is ran.

+## GoTypesData.hs
+Contains the data and types used in the game to manage various aspects and states that the board contains.

+## HaskellGo.hs
+Performs nearly all the IO (except for obtaining coordinates from the player) to display the board, score, and instructions to the user.

+## GoWork.hs
+Does all the logic heavy lifting to ensure that the board is properly updated and that the players score and pass counters are also updated.
+This does also perform the arithmetic used throughout the program to ensure that the logic continues to work properly.

+## GoCapture.hs
+This is where the capture magic happens.
+This code analyzes the board and determines which stones are considered captured for both individual stones and entire units (stones that are the same color and connected together).
+This then provides this list for the program to update all of the information for the board in regards to stones to be removed and how to update the board.